Board of Veterans' Appeals

 Appeal – Review by the Board of Veterans’ Appeals .

-Anyone who is not satisfied with the results of a claim for Veterans benefits (determined by a VA RO, VHA medical center, or other local VA office) should read the How do I Appeal? pamphlet.
-It is intended to explain the steps involved in filing an appeal and to serve as a reference for the terms and abbreviations used in the appeal process.
+Anyone who is not satisfied with the results of a claim for Veterans benefits (determined by a VA RO, VHA medical center, or other local VA office) should read the pamphlet above.
+It is intended to explain the current steps involved in filing an appeal and to serve as a reference for the terms and abbreviations used in the appeal process.
+Updates to this process as a result of the Veterans Appeals Improvement and Modernization Act of 2017 are forthcoming.

 Additional information about the VA Appeals Status Tool